 Please wait while you are redirected.

-DESCRIPTIONUltrasonographic measurement of carotid intimal-medial thickness (CIMT) refers to the use of B-mode ultrasound to determine the thickness of the two innermost layers of the carotid artery wall, the intima and the media.
-Detection and monitoring of intimal-media thickening (atherosclerosis) may provide an opportunity to intervene earlier in the atherogenic disease and/or monitor disease progression.
+DESCRIPTIONUltrasonographic measurement of carotid intima-medial (or intimal-media) thickness (CIMT) refers to the use of B-mode ultrasound to determine the thickness of the two innermost layers of the carotid artery wall, the intima and the media.
+Detection and monitoring of intima-medial thickening, which is a surrogate marker for atherosclerosis, may provide an opportunity to intervene earlier in the atherogenic disease and/or monitor disease progression.

-In February 2003, SonoCalc® (SonoMetric Health, LLC, Bountiful UT) was cleared for marketing by the FDA through the 510(k) process.
-The FDA determined that this software was substantially equivalent to existing image display products for use in the automatic measurement of the intima media thickness of the carotid artery from images obtained from ultrasound systems.
+In February 2003, SonoCalc® (SonoSite) was cleared for marketing by the FDA through the 510(k) process.
+The FDA determined that this software was substantially equivalent to existing image display products for use in the automatic measurement of the IMT of the carotid artery from images obtained from ultrasound systems.
 Subsequently, several other devices have been approved through the 510(k) process.
+Product code: LLZ.

-POLICYUltrasonographic measurement of carotid artery intimal-medial thickness (CIMT) as a technique of identifying subclinical atherosclerosis is considered investigational for use in the screening, diagnosis, or management of atherosclerotic disease.
+POLICYUltrasonographic measurement of carotid artery intima-medial thickness (CIMT) as a technique of identifying subclinical atherosclerosis is considered investigational for use in the screening, diagnosis, or management of atherosclerotic disease.